-After priming the rest of the desk, I laid the tambour over a round kitchen garbage can that was on it’s side.
+After priming the rest of the desk, I laid the tambour over a round kitchen garbage can that was on its side.
 I wanted to open up the creases so I could get primer in each crease between the wood slats.
 I was able to do this with a thin coat of primer.

 Get just enough primer to fill in the dark portion in between the wood slats.
 Use your brush to wipe off any excess and wipe your brush on some paper if you have too much paint on your brush.
 You have time to wipe off the excess before it dries.
 What you don’t want is a thick layer of wet, drippy paint on the tambour or the paint will crack once it dries.
 The Zinsser 123 Primer is perfect for this application because it is thin but clings well to the grooves while covering well.

-At this point, fill any remaining holes, dents or scratches on the rest of the desk.
+At this point, fill any remaining holes, dents, or scratches on the rest of the desk.
 You should now be able to see them easier with the piece primed.
 Sand those parts after they are dry.

 Halfway into this process, I realized that this desk didn’t have any of the cute ‘card catalog’ style drawers that you so often see on these desks.
 I decided to add some using some unfinished jewelry boxes I found online here.

 I bought two for each side and glued them together with carpenter’s glue and clamped them overnight to dry.
-I also pulled off the wooden knobs, filled the holes and then made holes for some cute pulls.
+I also pulled off the wooden knobs, filled the holes, and then made holes for some cute pulls.
 Make your holes before you paint because you don’t want to risk screwing up the final finish.
-I then glued the drawers onto the inside of the desk using wax paper to ensure the glue didn’t seep onto the desk top.
+I then glued the drawers onto the inside of the desk using wax paper to ensure the glue didn’t seep onto the desktop.

 I started painting the desk with the yellowish base coat on the places I would faux stain and used white on the rest.
-It took a couple coats of white paint because the desk was so dark.
+It took a couple of coats of white paint because the desk was so dark.

 I used the same process on this desk as I did with the end tables in my post How To Gel Stain Wood Here is a pic of the first coat of gel stain.
 You want to leave some sections only partly covered in the first coat to make the second coat a little more translucent and “wood-grain-like” in those parts.

-Back to the tambour…While I let each coat of gel stain dry at least 24 hours, I laid the tambour flat on the concrete and added a thin coat of white.
+Back to the tambour…While I let each coat of gel stain dry for at least 24 hours, I laid the tambour flat on the concrete and added a thin coat of white.
 Again brush off any excess.
 It was still a little streaky at this point but you will touch that up towards the end

 After the second and final gel stain coat, I added a coat of wipe-on polyurethane to the stained parts.
 The nice thing about latex paint and polyurethane is that you know that in 10 years the finish will look the same and be just as durable.
 Both finishes provide a clean, wipe-able surface that will not hold dirt easily.